-In 2012, his knowledge of cartography, landmines, and forest biology played a key role in the mapping and exploration of the ancient royal capital of Mahendraparvata, the cradle of the Khmer Empire.
-Equipped with a machete, GPS and maps he designed using airborne laser technology, he spent six months looking for evidence of an ancient civilisation, finding dozens of millennium-old temples swallowed by the jungle.
+In 2012, his knowledge of cartography, landmines, and forests played a key role in the mapping and exploration of the ancient royal capital of Mahendraparvata, the cradle of the Khmer Empire.
+Equipped with a machete, GPS and maps he designed using airborne laser technology, he spent months looking for evidence of an ancient civilisation, finding dozens of millennium-old temples swallowed by the jungle.

 Stéphane De Greef